 - Musculoskeletal injuries (such as sports, work or auto accidents)

 We apply different wavelengths of red and near infrared light directly to a specific area.
 The body tissue absorbs and reacts to the light.
 The damaged cells respond with a physiological reaction that promotes regeneration.
-This regeneration improves wound healing, reduces inflammation (which is often needed for sports injuries) and treats chronic pain.
+This regeneration improves wound healing, reduces inflammation (which is very important for recovery including in sports injuries) and treats chronic pain.

 Why is it called low-level?

 The red and near infrared light is called low-level because its energy density is lower than other laser therapy used for cutting.
-This method is also referred to as “Cold Laser Therapy” because there is no heating sensation and no skin damage.
+Another name for this treatment is “Cold Laser Therapy” because there is no heating sensation and no skin damage.

 How does the laser treatment feel?